How to Get Rid of Raccoons Humanely

 Getting rid of raccoons takes an integrated approach; applying several control methods at once will give you better success at eliminating raccoons and keeping them away.
 Below, Havahart® provides step-by-step instructions to help you get rid of raccoons, as well as other useful trapping and repelling information.

 Raccoons invade your yard or home in search of food.
-Make your yard less inviting and your raccoon control plan more successful by eliminating any potential food sources.
+Make your yard less inviting and your raccoon control plan more successful by eliminating any potential food sources that might attract them.

 Knowing where your raccoon is spending most of its time and pinpointing the damage will help you target your control method.